sdil/personal-blog/content/learning/index.md

 - *Taught myself basic.
 Learned the basic of message brokering & how asynchronous, microservice system works.
 It radically changed my views on how scalable system are built.
 - Taught myself DevOps tools like Puppet, Grafana, Netdata, etc.
-- Other techs I taught myself: InfluxDB, Nginx Lua, etc.
+- Other techs I taught myself: InfluxDB, Nginx Lua, MongoDB, etc.

 ## 2017